I have symptoms, what happens next?

 If you are experiencing any symptoms, which are persistent and not normal for you, it is important that you visit your GP or call NHS 111.

 If you are showing any of the symptoms of pancreatic cancer you may have multiple tests to try and find out what is happening.
 Your symptoms may be due to a number of reasons and most people do not have cancer.
 It is still important that you get your symptoms investigated.
-During this time, it can be stressful trying to figure out what is going on when no one seems to know what is wrong or happening to you.

 There are different routes to diagnosis.
 Often people begin by seeing their GP, some people have many visits before they are diagnosed.
 The symptoms of pancreatic cancer can be quite vague and difficult to diagnose.
 If you see your GP and your symptoms are not getting any better, it is important to keep going back.